Æmission is a fast digitizer/recorder (1.25MSps@18bit or

 practically ultrasonic frequencies.

-Acoustic Emission is a very powerful method of survey applied to structural health monitoring.
+Acoustic Emission is a very powerful method for structural health monitoring.

-Sensors are placed around the area that is to be monitored and connected to the Æmission via 10 meter cables.
+Sensors are placed around the area that is to be monitored and connected to the Æmission by 10 meter cables.

 Analog signals, coming from the piezoceramic sensors are first electronically conditioned and level adapted by a cascade of analog filters before they can be converted into digital.